NATO secret paper: Putin needs Ukraine victory by May 9th

-The Russian military will do everything in its power to achieve success in Ukraine by May 9th.
+The Russian military will try with all its might to achieve successes in the Ukraine war by May 9th.
 This assessment comes from a confidential NATO paper.

 Moscow – Almost two months after the start of the Russian war of aggression in Ukraine, the situation in the contested areas remains unclear.
 In the past few weeks, however, a comprehensive movement of troops by the Russian military has been observed.
 The armed forces withdrew from the area around the capital Kyiv to regroup in eastern Ukraine.
 According to reports from the Ukrainian government, the expected major offensive by Russian troops from the east has now started.